A Foodie's Guide to Florence: 10 Must-Do Culinary Experiences

 • Osteria Del Gatto E La Volpe

-5. Eat lampredotto - unique
+5. Eat lampredotto (something unique)

-Lampredotto is one of Florence’s culinary symbols.
-It’s ingredients might not sound appetising, but it’s truly delicious if you are prepared to give it a go.
 It’ s made from cow’s stomach boiled with herbs and vegetables, and served on its own or in a bun (‘sèmelle’, the quintessential Florentine panino) soaked in hot broth and with pungent salsa verde.
 Soft, tender and with a similar taste to Trippa alla fiorentina – Florence’s other offal speciality.
 Simply irresistible.

-6. Have an aperitivo
+7. Have an aperitivo

 Come late afternoon, apertivo time begins.
 A great Italian tradition (and standard at most bars), the apertivo happy hour involves paying a slightly elevated price for your drink in exchange for a heaving buffet of chips, panini, pasta, snacks, olives and salad – almost negating the need to have dinner at all.

-8. Take a cooking class
+8. Take a cooking class to learn how to make fresh pasta

-Learning to make pasta might be just what you need to make your gastronomic experience complete.
-With this Small Group Pasta Class you’ll learn a few tricks and tips from a from a professional chef.
 Learn to make a few different kinds of pasta – ravioli, tagliatelle, and spaghetti.
 Then, try your hand at some authentic Italian sauces and taste some wines for the perfect pairings.
 Class size is limited to eight for personalised attention from the instructor.
+Choose from many cooking classes available in Florence!

 Take a break from sightseeing in Florence with a Wine and Cheese Tasting at a family-run wine bar in the heart of the city.
 Relax in a Florentine “enoteca” and sample three Tuscan wines served with local cheeses, olive oil, and other regional specialties.
 Learn about each wine and its pairing from a professional sommelier, and get some tips on how to choose and serve Tuscan wines.